Indian cryptocurrency market was evaluated at around US$150.214 million for the year 2020.

-The India Cryptocurrency market has been segmented on the basis, by type (Bitcoin, Ethereum, Ripple, Dashcoin, Litecoin, Bitcoin cash, Others), by process (Mining, Transaction), by End user ( Banking, Real Estate, Stock market & Virtual Currency).
+The Indian cryptocurrency market has been segmented on the basis, by type (Bitcoin, Ethereum, Ripple, Dashcoin, Litecoin, Bitcoin cash, others), by process (mining, transaction), by end-user ( banking, real estate, stock market & virtual currency).

 The Market Picked Up Pace After The Ban Was Lifted

-The Reserve Bank of India imposed a ban on trading of cryptocurrencies in India on 6th April,2018.
-After two full years, the supreme court over ruled the ban calling it unconstitutional.
+The Reserve Bank of India imposed a ban on the trading of cryptocurrencies in India on 6th April 2018.
+After two full years, the supreme court overruled the ban calling it unconstitutional.
 Since the lifting of the ban, the market has seen a boost in the number of users of cryptocurrency and also the amount of money traded using that.
-There were a number of companies who started offering solutions for an easier trading of the currency like TCS’s Quartz Solution for Crypto.
-A Mumbai named cryptocurrency exchanger WazirX recorded a rapid growth in the amount of trading done using cryptocurrency in India.
-Even the month to month percentage of the currency also went up significantly with 270% in April last year to 400% in March this year.
+Several companies started offering solutions for easier currency trading, like TCS’s Quartz Solution for Crypto.
+A Mumbai-named cryptocurrency exchanger, WazirX, recorded rapid growth in the amount of cryptocurrency trading in India.
+Even the month-to-month percentage of the currency also went up significantly, from 270% in April last year to 400% in March this year.

 Bitcoin Holds The Largest Market Share

 Bitcoin was first introduced by Satoshi Nakamoto in 2009.
 It took a little while since then to hit the Indian market.
-Cryptocurrency made its subtle entry in the Indian market in 2012 but it was not until 2013 that bitcoin started gaining some popularity.
-Being the first ever cryptocurrency and the oldest one, it has the maximum number of users in the country as a significant percentage of the population understood the currency and are accustomed to using it for a longer period of time.
+Cryptocurrency made its subtle entry into the Indian market in 2012, but it was not until 2013 that bitcoin started gaining some popularity.
+Being the first-ever cryptocurrency and the oldest one, it has the maximum number of users in the country.
+A significant percentage of the population understood the currency and were accustomed to using it for a more extended period.
 Furthermore, it took other cryptocurrencies a little while to enter the Indian market as it was dominated by bitcoin.

-STOCK MARKET AND VIRTUAL CURRENCY AS AN END USER WILL HOLD THE LARGEST MARKET SHARE
+STOCK MARKET AND VIRTUAL CURRENCY AS END-USERS WILL HOLD THE LARGEST MARKET SHARE

 The current value of 1 Bitcoin in Indian rupees is approximately 13 Lakhs rupees.
-Since the launch of the currency, the Indian customers have experienced more profit in dealing with the currency in stock market and keeping it as a virtual currency.
-With the prices of the cryptocurrencies experiencing dynamic and rapid price changes, the customers have found it more profitable in this end.
-Thus, stock market and virtual currency is expected to hold the largest market share in the forecast period.
+Since the currency's launch, Indian customers have experienced more profit in dealing with the currency in the stock market and keeping it as a virtual currency.
+With the prices of cryptocurrencies experiencing dynamic and rapid price changes, the customers have found it more profitable on this end.
+Thus, the stock market and virtual currency are expected to hold the largest market share in the forecast period.